Brick Court Chambers

 • R (Al Attiya) v FCDO: acting for the Foreign Secretary in a judicial review concerning the scope of the Foreign Secretary’s powers to designate a person persona non grata under the Vienna Convention on Diplomatic Relations (led by Malcolm Birdling).

-• Advising a regulator as to the delegation of powers under the Legal Services Act 2007.
+• As sole counsel, continuing advice to a regulator as to its powers under the Legal Services Act 2007.

 • Commercial M